Best Headphones for Zoom iMore 2021

 Best Over-Ear Headphones: Sony WH-1000XM4 Wireless Noise-Canceling Headphones

-Get premium sound, comfort, and call quality with these over-ear advanced noise-canceling headphones.
+Get premium sound, comfort, and call quality with the over-ear advanced Sony WH-1000XM4 Wireless Noise-Canceling Headphones, which are comparable to Apple's AirPods Max for substantially less money.
 Headphones the cover your ears are just physically going to do a better job of blocking out the outside world.
 When you invest in this, you're probably not using these headphones exclusively for Zoom calls.

 Touch Sensor controls will pause/play/skip tracks, control volume, activate your voice assistant, and answer phone calls.
 If you're listening to music, your music will lower in volume automatically when you start speaking and pause when you take them off.
 Get up to 30 hours of battery life on a single charge; plus, you can fast charge for 10 minutes to get five hours of playback.